 For populations in rural or otherwise underserved populations, physically getting to a clinic may be an impossibility.
-Small towns may only have one doctor if any, and seeing a specialist will almost always require significant travel.
-Again, travel translates into a monetary cost as well as time lost — time away from work, away from farming, or away from family.
+Small towns may only have one doctor, if any, and seeing a specialist will almost always require significant travel.
+Again, travel translates into a monetary cost and time lost — time away from work, away from farming, or away from family.

-In some rural areas, low provider density is being combatted through telehealth — that is, providers visit with patients through video chat or on real-time messaging systems to follow up on plan adherence or address minor issues that arise.
-While the technology is helpful for follow up care and initial evaluations (to determine if more comprehensive treatment is necessary), it’s significantly less helpful when talking about dental cleanings or vision exams.
-Both aspects of care still require human presence and a decent amount of equipment, generally necessitating travel.
+In some rural areas, low provider density is being combatted through telehealth.
+Providers visit with patients through video chat or on real-time messaging systems to follow up on plan adherence or address minor issues that arise.
+While the technology is helpful for follow-up care and initial evaluations (to determine if more comprehensive treatment is necessary), it’s significantly less helpful when talking about dental cleanings or vision exams.
+Both aspects of care still require the human presence and a decent amount of equipment, generally necessitating travel.

 Health and wellness should be a high enough priority for people that it surpasses the need for convenience.
-However, when obtaining healthcare infringes on the capability of a person to maintain a livable wage or a functional life, convenience becomes a necessity.
+However, when obtaining healthcare infringes on a person’s capability to maintain a livable wage or a functional life, convenience becomes a necessity.
 To become sustainable, factors of time, money, and priorities need to meet in the middle, creating a product that is accessible to all while continuing to serve patients effectively.

 Combatting Obstacles to Care

-Getting patients to seek dental and vision care more consistently is a daunting task and a responsibility that can be taken on by several entities.
-To exact long-term behavior change in humans, it must require little personal effort – the easier something is to do, the more likely that the behavior will be adopted.
+Getting patients to seek dental and vision care more consistently is a daunting task and a responsibility for several entities.
+To exact long-term behavior change in humans, it must require little personal effort – the easier something is to do, the more likely it that the behavior will be adopted.
 An individual’s medical care is ultimately their responsibility, but the influence of family, caregivers, and environmental processes can shift the tide of care adherence.

 - Prioritize health and create habits to support the importance of regular care.
 This may mean creating a new section in your budget to save for care, doing extra research to find a clinic open on the weekends, or working new oral or ocular care practices into your routine.